 Scarlet Elfcup - Sarcoscypha austriaca

 Cup shaped, inner surface smooth, scarlet, outer surface whitish to pinkish, attached to the substrate by a thick stem, flesh is white firm and tough with a thin red layer lining the cup.
-On microscopic examination the hairs on the outside of the cup the hairs are curly or corkscrew shaped.
+On microscopic examination the hairs on the outside of the cup are curly or corkscrew shaped.
 Spore print white, spores 24-32 x 12-14μm.

 This species is found growing on fallen pieces of dead hardwood among mosses and leaf litter in damp habitats.